lunalite/UITestLearning/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 (TODO)

+## Deployment

+In order to deploy the data collection server, the following are required:
+1. Python 3 (Current version Python 3.6.2)

+After installing python 3, do a `pip3 install -r requirements.txt` to obtain all python modules required for running the crawler.

 ## Data collection
 Apps are made to run until they finished or they crashed.
 Data is stored into mongodb via pymongo.
 The following are apps which have been tested on: